hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Custom sort callback

-To implement a custom sort callback on a columns, (1) add a custom function as the value for `sortingFunction` in the column hash, and (2) include a custom `onSort` action in your table invocation.
+To implement a custom sort callback on a columns, (1) add a custom function as the value for `sortingFunction` in the column hash, and (2) include a custom `onSort` action in your table invocation to track the sorting order and use it in the custom sorting function.
 This is useful for cases where the key might not be A-Z or 0-9 sortable by default, i.e., status, and you’re otherwise unable to influence the shape of the data in the model.
 Here is an example, code truncated for clarity:

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->